Khaishian/Sem1-FundamentalsOfProgramming/tutorial_1 hw.md

 2.Determine whether a random number is greater than 50.
 ```
 Generate a random number
-if the mark is more than 50
+if the number is greater than 50
   Print "Greater than 50"
 otherwise
   Print "Less than or equal to 50"